Mace1059/JJWN/README.md

         - Final battle between top 2/3 teams at the end for _#_ questions/minutes

-        - Teammates answer questions too
+        - Teammates answer questions too (for fewer points than main person)

         - Tug of war bar display